Tax Management India. Com

 X X X X Extracts X X X X

-..... nditions, as used in the Prevention of Money Laundering Act, as ultra vires.
+..... he Prevention of Money Laundering Act, as ultra vires.
 Hence the twin conditions, as contained in section 212 (6) of the new Companies Act, has also to be treated as ultra vires the Constitution of India and as infringing upon the rights of the individual.
 Hence the trial court could not have invoked the twin conditions, as prescribed under section 212 (6) of the new Companies Act, for declining bail to the petitioner.
 Referring to the same judgment, and Counsel for the petitioner has submitted that even if those twin conditions are to be applied, those would have been applicable only in case the petitioner would have been arrested during the investigation by the investigating officer and then produced before the trial court in custody.
 However, in the present case the investigating officer himself had not found a case against the petitioner sufficient to justify the arrest of the petitioner, therefore, the twin conditions prescribed under section 212 (6) of the new Companies Act have no application in case of the petitioner.
-Still further it has been argued by the Counsel for the petitioner that even if the twin conditions are taken to be existing on the stat .....
+Still further it has been argued by the Counsel for the petitioner that even if the twin conditions are taken to be existing on the statute book, still the sa .....

 X X X X Extracts X X X X